• Skip to primary navigation

 You may have heard of El Peñol (the rock) located close to the town.

-I have written a short guide explaining how to get from Medellin to Guatape by bus so you know exactly how to get there.
+I have written a short guide explaining how to get from Medellín to Guatape by bus so you know exactly how to get there.

 I’ve visited the town various times and it makes the perfect day out because you can escape the hustle and bustle of El Poblado or just the city itself, and connect yourself with a more rural setting.

-You may be offered one of the many day trips from Medellin which offers round trip tours to Guatape but if you’re feeling adventurous I highly recommend you go solo via public transport.
+You may be offered one of the many day trips from Medellin which offers round trip tours to Guatape but if you’re feeling adventurous, I highly recommend you go solo via public transport.

-⭐ Rating 4.5 | 📍 5 / 5 | 🏨 Nearby Hostels
+⭐ Rating 4.5 | 📍 5 / 5 | 🏨 See Nearby Hostels

-Comuna 13
+10. Comuna 13

 If this is not one of the best things to do in Medellin, it’s definitely one of the most sought after.
 A trip to one of the most dangerous neighborhoods in the world is at the top of the list of many travelers.